LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: The Proposed LEGO Modular Tracker

 \section{The Proposed LEGO Modular Tracker}

 Within this section, we will introduce the LEGO modular tracker.
 Firstly, we will present its overall framework, followed by a detailed elaboration of each module.
-Fig. \ref{framework} shows the proposed LEGO tracker, which comprises several modules: motion prediction, offset correction, feature extraction, GDAN score calculation, association, state update, and track management.
+Fig. \ref{framework} shows the proposed LEGO tracker, which comprises several modules: motion prediction, proposed offset correction, feature extraction, proposed AMGN score calculation, association, state update, and track management.